-^{8.} See J. V. Stalin, "The Foundations of Leninism," Problems of Leninism.
+See Joseph Stalin, The Foundations of Leninism, op. cit.

 Comrade Bethune was a doctor, the art of healing was his profession and he was constantly perfecting his skill, which stood very high in the Eighth Route Army's medical service.
 His example is an excellent lesson for those people who wish to change their work the moment they see something different and for those who despise technical work as of no consequence or as promising no future.